itenium-be/blog-posts/npm/jasmine/2023-04-01-javascript-testing-jasmine-to-jest.md

 {: .hide-from-excerpt}

-When you search "**Jasmine vs Jest**", you get a lot of high level comparisons which might be helpful when you have yet to write you first test.
+When you search "**Jasmine vs Jest**", you get a lot of high level comparisons which might be helpful when you have yet to write your first test.
 This is no such article, this is the article that answers the question

 _What are the actual **syntax and API differences** between Jasmine and Jest?_